 Tagged: dnr cruise

-This topic contains 0 replies, has 1 voice, and was last updated by DNRShow 1 year, 3 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 1 year, 6 months ago by DNRShow.

 Most cruise lines provide a list of items to pack.
 In general, you just need to bring whatever sundry items and weather-appropriate attire you would bring on any trip.
 Formal wear is not necessary on most cruises and DNR Cruise tends to avoid cruise lines that require fancier attire.
 However, most cruise lines like jeans or khakis in sit down restaurants with a collared shirt for men or women.
 No shorts, t-shirts or tank tops, although those are fine for most buffet and more casual dining areas of the ship.
 Even for tropical/summer cruises, a light jacket or sweatshirt may be advisable for nights on deck, especially when at sea where temperatures at night may be chillier than on or near land.